iainhouston/bradford-abbas.uk/README.md

     *  Edit the output of `drush sql-dump  @balive > tmp.sql` to remove extraneous text string.

+  3. **Drush Launcher:**

+    To use `drush` globally (at `drush:~9.0`) we install the [Drush Launcher](https://github.com/drush-ops/drush-launcher) instead of the  `drush` php executable which is locally installed in the `vendor` directory.

-  3. **Drush Launcher:** I had unexplained errors with `drush/drush:8.1.15` so switched to `drush/drush:~9.0`.
+    I had unexplained errors with `drush/drush:8.1.15` so switched to `drush/drush:~9.0`.
     This means that I also required `ansible` to install  the [Drush Launcher](https://github.com/drush-ops/drush-launcher).
-The only real effect on provisioning `vagrant` and `prod` is in the default (minimal) `config.yml` we now have:
+The only real effect on provisioning `vagrant` and `prod` is in the default (minimal) `config.yml`, where we now have:

     ```
     drush_launcher_version: "0.5.0"
     drush_phar_url: https://github.com/drush-ops/drush-launcher/releases/download/{{ drush_launcher_version }}/drush.phar
     ```

     It's pretty much as simple as that.
 OK, well, we also needed to convert our alias files into `.yml`.
 The conversion command didn't work properly.
 For example, the ssh options were  not as described [on the drush github repo](https://github.com/drush-ops/drush/blob/master/examples/example.site.yml).

 Provisioning
 ========